darioncassel/sok-differential-testing/index.md

 Model checking tools verify *partial specifications* that are classified as *safety*, which expresses the unreachability of bad states, and *liveness*, which specifies that a "good" state is eventually reached, such as a request to a webserver being served eventually.

-The principle problem with vanilla model checking is *state-space explosion*, which means that the state-space of a software program is exponential in terms of its various parameters such as the number of variables and the width of the datatypes.
+The principle problem with vanilla model checking is *state-space explosion*, which means that the state-space of a software program is exponential in terms of its various parameters such as the number of variables and the width of the datatypes [27].

 The state-space explosion is particularly a problem with *explicit-state model checking algorithms* that directly index states and use graph algorithms to explore the state space.
 Some efficiency may be gained by checking for property violation *on-the-fly* with new states, such that the entire graph does not have to be built to perform the analysis.
 Other improvements include the compression of explored states that are then stored in a hashtable to ensure that their successors are not recomputed.
 Finally, *partial order reduction* is used to prune the state space exploration of concurrent programs.

 An alternative to explicit-state model checking algorithms is *symbolic model checking algorithms* that use implicit representations of sets of states.
 Common symbolic representations are
-- *BDDs*, which are obtained from a *boolean decision tree* and permit boolean functional equivalence for efficient checking
+- *BDDs*, which are obtained from a *boolean decision tree* and permit boolean functional equivalence for efficient checking [28]
-- *Propositional logic for finite sets*, which are more memory efficient at the cost of computation time
+- *Propositional logic for finite sets*, which are more memory efficient at the cost of computation time [29]
-- *Finite automata for infinite sets*
+- *Finite automata for infinite sets* [30]

 Another alternative is *bounded model checking* (BMC).
-This technique involves "unwinding" the model under verification *k* times together with a property to form a propositional formula that is then passed to a SAT solver.
+This technique involves "unwinding" the model under verification *k* times together with a property to form a propositional formula that is then passed to a SAT solver [25].
 The result of the test is viewed as a *pass* if and only if there is a trace of length *k* that refutes the property.
 The result is viewed as *inconclusive* if the formula is unsatisfiable.
-The way BMC is implemented is to treat the entire program as one transition relation by adding a program counter variable to the model.
-One transition of the design corresponds to one basic block of the program.
-In each transition, the next program location is computed by following the control flow graph (CFG) of the program.
-The basic block is converted into a formula by transforming it into Static Single Assignment (SSA) form.
-The arithmetic operators in the basic block are converted into simplistic circuit equivalents.
-Arrays and pointers are treated as in the case of memories in hardware verification: a large case split over the possible values of the address is encoded.

 There is a level of care to be given to the models themselves.
-We say that a model of a protocol is a *symbolic model*, often called the Dolev-Yao Model is the cryptographic primitives are represented by function symbols considered as black-boxes, messages are terms on these primitives, the adversary is restricted to using these primitives, and the model assumes perfect cryptography.
-On the other hand, in the *computational model* messages are bitstrings, the cryptographic primitives are functions from bitstrings to bitstrings, the adversary is a probabilistic Turing machine, and a security property is considered to hold when the probability that it does not hold is negligible in the security parameter.
+We say that a model of a protocol is a *symbolic model*, often called the Dolev-Yao Model [31], is the cryptographic primitives are represented by function symbols considered as black-boxes, messages are terms on these primitives, the adversary is restricted to using these primitives, and the model assumes perfect cryptography.
+On the other hand, in the *computational model* messages are bitstrings, the cryptographic primitives are functions from bitstrings to bitstrings, the adversary is a probabilistic Turing machine, and a security property is considered to hold when the probability that it does not hold is negligible in the security parameter [31].

-Finally, we say that *trace properties* are properties that can be defined on each execution trace of the protocol, and *equivalence properties* mean that an adversary cannot distinguish two processes.
+Finally, we say that *trace properties* are properties that can be defined on each execution trace of the protocol, and *equivalence properties* mean that an adversary cannot distinguish two processes [31].

 ### III.
-Methodology and Result Classification

-We shall be looking at the following approaches:
-- "Using Frankencerts for Automated Adversarial Testing of Certificate Validation in SSL/TLS Implementations" [Brubaker]  (*Frankencerts*)
-- "Finite-State Analysis of SSL 3.0" [Mitchell]  (*Finite-State Analysis of SSL 3.0*)
-- "Not-quite-so broken TLS: lessons in re-engineering a security protocol specification and implementation" [Kaloper-Mersinjack]  (*Not-quite-so-broken TLS*)
-- "A Messy State of the Union: Taming the Composite State Machines of TLS" [Beurdouche]  (*A Messy State of the Union*)
-- "Systematic Fuzzing and Testing of TLS Libraries" [Somorovsky]  (*Systematic Fuzzing and Testing of TLS Libraries*)
-- "Protocol state fuzzing of TLS implementations" [Ruiter]  (*Protocol state fuzzing of TLS implementations*)
-- "Testing Embedded TLS Implementations Using Fuzzing Techniques and Differential Testing" [Walz]  (*Testing Embedded TLS Implementations*)

-#### Framework for Methodology and Result Classification
+Framework for Methodology and Result Classification

 In order to classify methodologies, we shall be using the following approach, first we will determine the *type* of testing, which will be one of:
 - *Dynamic Testing*